owenthereal/vpm/README.md

     $ vbm search command-t
     $ vbm uninstall command-t

-You are also able to manipulate a certain version of a vim bundle:
+You are also able to install a certain version of a vim bundle:

     $ vbm install command-t v1.0